seanrkerr/speaking-aug-2016/README.md

 ### Tuesday 9th August

 Presentation and code from my first speaking engagement.
+The talk was on Angular2 View.Encapsulation.